ellynnhitran/conveyor_belt_challenge/README.md

 - The code is structured in a way that allows for easy modification and extension.
 - Each major component (worker, conveyor belt, simulation) is separated into individual files for maintainability.
 - The logic is modular, making it easier to introduce new features such as:
-  - Additional worker constraints (e.g., fatigue, skill levels).
+  - Additional worker constraints (fatigue, skill levels,...).
   - Different conveyor belt speeds or component probabilities.
-  - **More complex product recipes beyond just `A + B = C`.**
+  - More complex product recipes beyond just `A + B = C`.
-- While the solution is somewhat flexible, excessive complexity (e.g., a full simulation engine) was avoided to keep the implementation readable and maintainable.
+- While the solution is somewhat flexible, excessive complexity (such as a full simulation engine) was avoided to keep the implementation readable and maintainable.

 ## Areas for Improvements
 ### Code Quality
 - Logging: Currently, print statements are used to display results.
 Using Python’s logging module would be better for debugging and tracking issues.
 - Exception Handling: The code assumes that all input conditions are valid.
-Adding error handling for unexpected cases (e.g., invalid component values) would improve robustness.
+Adding error handling for unexpected cases (such as invalid component values) would improve robustness.

 ### Extensibility
 - Encapsulation of Configuration: Parameters like assembly_time, conveyor_len, etc., are hardcoded in simulation.py.
 Moving them to a separate config.py or JSON file would improve flexibility.
-- Factory Design Pattern for Products: Right now, only C is produced.
-If different products were required (D = A + B + X), using a Factory pattern for product assembly logic could help.

 ### Flexibility
 - Limited dynamic behavior: Workers always act optimally and never make mistakes.
-Adding randomness (e.g., failure to pick items, dropping items) would make the system more flexible.
+Adding randomness (failure to pick items, dropping items,...) would make the system more flexible.

-- Lack of multi-product support: The simulation currently assumes only one recipe (A + B = C).
-A more flexible system should allow different recipes with configurable probabilities.

 ### Maintainability
-- Code Duplication in Worker Actions: The logic for picking up items and checking if an item can be placed has some repetition—could be refactored for clarity.
+- Code Duplication in Worker Actions: The logic for picking up items and checking if an item can be placed has some repetition, which could be refactored for clarity.

-- Testing Could Be Expanded: Right now, tests cover core functionalities, but edge cases (e.g., conveyor failures, worker inefficiencies) could be tested as well.
+- Testing Could Be Expanded: Right now, tests cover core functionalities, but edge cases (such as conveyor failures, worker inefficiencies) could be tested as well.